 Counce is a tiny town located in the state of Tennessee.
 With a population of 316 people and just one neighborhood, Counce is the 361st largest community in Tennessee.

-Because occupations involving physical labor dominate the local economy, Counce is generally considered to be a blue-collar town.
-83.93% of the Counce workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Counce is a blue-collar town, with 83.93% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Counce is a town of production and manufacturing workers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Counce who work in personal care services (5.95%), management occupations (5.95%), and business and financial occupations (4.17%).

-Overall, Counce’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Counce’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Being a small town, Counce does not have a public transit system used by locals to get to and from work.
+Counce is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In Counce, just 11.38% of people have at least a bachelor's degree, which is quite a bit lower than the national average for cities and towns of 21.84%.